 In 1976, he made the novel proposal that nerves may release more than one transmitter and that ATP is a co-transmitter in most peripheral and central neurons.
 In 1978, he identified separate purinergic receptors (purinoceptors) for adenosine (P1) and ATP (P2) and, in 1985, P2X and P2Y subclasses.
 Cloning experiments confirmed P2X (ionotropic) and P2Y (metabotropic) receptors.
 Purinergic signalling was shown to be important in control of vascular tone and remodelling, bone, kidney, lung and bladder function, mechanosensory transduction and embryonic development.

-Recently, the emphasis has been on translational research together with clinicians and industry to examine the pathophysiology and therapeutic potential of purinergic drugs for the treatment of disease, including thrombosis, pain, cystic fibrosis, arthritis, atherosclerosis, chronic cough, gut, bladder, kidney and bone disorders and cancer.
+Later emphasis was on translational research together with clinicians and industry to examine the pathophysiology and therapeutic potential of purinergic drugs for the treatment of disease, including thrombosis, pain, cystic fibrosis, arthritis, atherosclerosis, chronic cough, gut, bladder, kidney and bone disorders and cancer.

 Honorary Professorial Fellow, Department of Pharmacology and Therapeutics, University of Melbourne

 Interest and expertise